 Eduardo is still acknowledged to be the greatest interpreter of Eduardo.
 Since his death, Neapolitans have had to adjust to others playing all those roles that he created for himself and that still seem to 'belong' to him.

-In the long, long history
+In the long, long

-could present his plays to past generations of
+device could present his plays to past generations of

-Neapolitans, it is a sure bet that they would nod
+Neapolitans, it is a sure bet that they would nod their

-had ever got along without him.
+got along without him.